yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Expect “good” compatibility, similar to the desktop version thanks to this, but also low performance and high temperatures.
 Native code execution, or NCE (do I smell `Project Nice`?) is on our list of goals for the Android builds.

-The CPU itself, while very crucial for performance and the main bottleneck for now, is less important than the GPU, for the reasons previously mentioned, its drivers.
+The CPU itself, while very crucial for performance and the main bottleneck for now, is less important than the GPU, for the reasons previously mentioned (the drivers).
 The same rules as on PC apply here: 6 cores or more is preferred, and the highest possible IPC is strongly recommended.
 A Snapdragon 8 Gen 2 can be twice as fast as a Snapdragon 865.

 RAM use is both a blessing and a curse.